 Focus On Long Term Weight Loss Rather Than Temporary Crash Diets

 The only way that you can successfully lose weight and keep it off for good is to develop a new relationship to food.
-A six-week rapid fat loss diet might help you lose a dress size or two, but you’ll likely put the weight back on and then some once old habits return to your life.
+A six-week rapid fat loss diet might help you lose a dress size or two, but you’ll likely put the weight back on and then some once you go off the diet.

 A slow, steady lifestyle change that incorporates green smoothies, whole foods and daily fitness is the only answer to long term weight loss, but it doesn’t always blast fat off as fast as you’d like.